johnhayn-es/johnhayn-es/_posts/2020-09-15-haynes-effects.md

 layout: post
 title: How I built...
 Haynes Effects
 ---
+What did you do when we first went into lockdown?
+I did what anyone would do...
+I designed a new guitar pedal.

 This build is a little more special than usual.
 Not only did I build a release a new, one-page website - after many months of working on the concept I also designed, built and released the guitar pedals that are on offer.

 On this project, I learned about the following: